NOW is the time to communicate your health care wishes.

 We all want our health care wishes to be respected.
 If you are mentally competent and conscious you can communicate your wishes to your doctors and you have the right to have those wishes followed.
 However, what if you are ill or injured and lose your capacity to make or communicate decisions?
 If you have not filled out a health care proxy form, your wishes might not be known or respected.

-Too many times we have heard stories about people suffering terribly at the end of their lives, and being kept alive by machines because no one knew their health care wishes.
+Too many times we have heard stories about people suffering terribly at the end of their lives and being kept alive by machines, contrary to their health care wishes because no one knew their health care wishes.
 Now, while you are healthy, is the time to communicate with your loved ones and doctors about your treatment preferences, and to appoint a trusted person to make these decisions for you if you cannot.
 This is a gift to your loved ones and yourself.

 It’s always too early until it’s too late.